 9:30 AM - 10:15 AM

-Speaker(s): Jerry L Jackson II, Supervisory Electrical Engineer - Transmission Operations Planning, Bonneville Power Administration, Dale Ernst, Manager, System Operations, FortisBC, Gina Powell, Customer Service Operations Manager, Idaho Power Company, Joshua Tilbury, Manager, Gas Supply, New Mexico Gas Company, Doug Jones, Business Unit Director, Power Engineers, Inc., Sarah Sciandri, Senior Public Information Specialist, Sacramento Municipal Utility District
+Speaker(s): Jerry L Jackson II, Supervisory Electrical Engineer - Transmission Operations Planning, Bonneville Power Administration, Dale Ernst, Manager, System Operations, FortisBC, Gina Powell, Customer Service Operations Manager, Idaho Power Company, Joshua Tilbury, Manager, Gas Supply, New Mexico Gas Company, Doug Jones, VP of Engineering, Power Engineers, Inc., Sarah Sciandri, Senior Public Information Specialist, Sacramento Municipal Utility District

 10:15 AM - 10:30 AM